Shook Ones, Part II

-"Shook Ones (Part II)" is the lead single from Mobb Deep's 1995 album The Infamous....
+"Shook Ones, Part II" is the lead single from Mobb Deep's 1995 album The Infamous.
 The song is a sequel to the group's 1994 promotional single "Shook Ones", with similar lyrics, but less profanity.
-The original song is featured on the b-side of some releases of "Shook Ones, Part II" and was also included on the international version of the group's album Hell on Earth.
-The narrative is told from the perspective of inner-city youths engaged in territorial warfare and struggling for financial gains.
-The phrase "shook one" refers to someone who acts tough and hardcore but when faced with murder and crime, they are scared and run away.
+The original song is featured on the B-side of some releases of "Shook Ones, Part II" and was also included on the international version of the group's album Hell on Earth.